© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cwm standing stone is a scheduled monument protected by Cadw under reference RD229.
 View the official record →

-Cwm standing stone is a prehistoric monolith located in Radnorshire, Wales, and forms part of the archaeological record of ritual and funerary practice in the region during the Neolithic or Bronze Age periods.
+Cwm standing stone is a prehistoric monolith located in Radnorshire, Wales, dating to the Neolithic or Bronze Age period.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD229.

 Cwm standing stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cwm standing stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD229.